schmettow/New_Stats/docs/Classic_linear_models.md

-### Conditional effects and theory [ZAP ME]
+### Conditional effects and theory {#cfx-theory}

 Explaining or predicting complex behaviour with psychological theory is a typical approach in design research.
 Unfortunately, it is not an easy one.
 While design is definitely multifactorial, with a variety of cognitive processes, individual differences and behavioural strategies, few psychological theories cover more than three associations between external or individual conditions and behaviour.
 The design researcher is often forced to enter a rather narrow perspective or knit a patchwork model from multiple theories.
 Such a model can either be loose, making few assumptions on how the impact factors interact which others.
 A more tightened model frames multiple impact factors into a conditional network, where the impact of one factor can depend on the overall configuration.
 A classic study will now serve to show how conditional effects can clarify theoretical reasoning.

 Vigilance is the ability to remain attentive for rarely occurring events.
 Think of truck drivers on lonely night rides, where most of the time they spend keeping the truck on a straight 80km/h course.
 Only every now and then is the driver required to react to an event, like when braking lights flare up ahead.
 Vigilance tasks are among the hardest thing to ask from a human operator.
 Yet, they are safety relevant in a number of domains.

 Keeping up vigilance most people perceive as tiring, and vigilance deteriorates with tiredness.
 Several studies have shown that reaction time at simple tasks increases when people are tired.
 The disturbing effect of noise has been documented as well.
-A study by [Corcoran (1961)] <!-- #74 --> examined the simultaneous influence of sleep deprivation and noise on a rather simple reaction task.
+A study by [%Corcoran (1961)] <!-- #74 --> examined the simultaneous influence of sleep deprivation and noise on a rather simple reaction task.
 They asked:

 >  will the effects of noise summate with those of loss of sleep to induce an even greater performance decrement or will noise subtract from the performance decrement caused by loss of sleep?

 The central argument is that sleep deprivation deteriorates the central nervous arousal system.
 In consequence, sleep deprived persons cannot maintain the necessary level of energy that goes with the task.
 Noise is a source of irritation and therefore usually reduces performance.
 At the same time, noise may have an arousing effect, which may compensate for the loss of arousal due to sleep deprivation.
-To re-iterate on the headache pills analogy [#Saturation], noise could be the antidote for sleepiness.
+To re-iterate on the headache pills analogy \@ref(saturation), noise could be the antidote for sleepiness.

 The Sleep case study is a simplified simulation of Corcoran's results.
 Participants were divided into 2x2 groups (quiet/noisy, rested/deprived) and had to react to five signal lamps in a succession of trials.
 In the original study, performance measure gaps were counted, which is the number of delayed reactions ($>1500ms$).
 Here we just go with (simulated) reaction times, assuming that declining vigilance manifests itself in slower reactions.